easyformal/easyformal-site/content/zh/sva/sva_basics.md

 );
 ```

-- Layers of Concurrent Assertion
+#### 8.1 Layers of Concurrent Assertion

 -  Make the sequence
 -  Evaluate the sequence
 -  Define a property for sequence with pass fail
 -  Property asserted with a specific block (e.g.: Illegal sequence, measuring coverage…)

-  -  Boolean expression layer
+#### 8.1.1 Boolean expression layer

 -  Elementary layer of Concurrent assertion
 -  Evaluates Boolean expression to be either TRUE or FALSE
 -  Occur in the following of concurrent properties
 -  In the Sequences used to build properties
 -  In top level disable iff claues

 `assert property ( @(posedge clk) disable iff (a && $rose(b, posedge clk)) trigger |=> test_expr;`

 -  restrictions on the type of variables shortreal, real and realtime
     -  string
     -  event
     -  chandle
     -  class
     -  associative array
     -  dynamic array
 -  Functions in expressions should be automatic
 -  Variable in expression bust be static design variable
 -  Sampling a variable in concurrent assertions

 ![concurrent_assertion](https://cdn.jsdelivr.net/gh/easyformal/easyformal-site@master/content/zh/sva/image/3/concurrent_assertion.png)

 -  The value of signal req is low at clocks 1.
-At clock tick 2, the
-    value is sampled as high and remains high until clock tick 4.
-The
-    sampled value req at clock tick 4 is low and remains low until
-    clock tick 6
+At clock tick 2, the value is sampled as high and remains high until clock tick 4.
+The sampled value req at clock tick 4 is low and remains low until clock tick 6
-  -  Notice that, at clock tick 5, the simulation value transitions to
+-  Notice that, at clock tick 5, the simulation value transitions to high.
-    high.
 However, the sampled value is low

+#### 8.1.1 Sequence layer

-  -  Sequence layer: build on top of Boolean expression layer, and
-describe sequence made of series of events and other sequences
+build on top of Boolean expression layer, and describe sequence made of series of events and other sequences

     -  Linear sequence: absolute timing relation is known
     -  Nonlinear sequence
       -  multiple events trigger a sequence and not time dependant